elixir-marine/mmg-cluster-setup/README.md

 - Start stopwatch.
 - Reload all resource stats/info, check whether required resources amount is available, confinue if yes.
 - Update tool comporents.
-  - Generate "cluster_vars.yaml" file in the "temp" folder, using "cluster_vars.yaml.template" and config.yml.
+  - Generate "cluster_vars.yaml" file in the "temp" folder, using "cluster_vars.yaml.template" and settings in config.yml.
 - Transfer this tool to Bastion.
 - Execute cluster provision on Bastion:
   - Init virtualenv/ansible.